brittaniSavery/personal-website/content/posts/siba-join-page-update.md

 ## The Problem

 During our recent growth, I noticed a problem when new people expressed interest in joining the pro or college leagues.
 The join form was short, only asking the bare minimum information: name of the interested person, their email, their team choices in a text box, their reason for joining (optionally), and how they found the SIBA.
-From there, an email was sent to the commissioner, my dad, and he would email the person back for the information needed to be added to the Draft Day Sports program.
-Some of that was the name, looks, and outfit of their coach or general manager, skill points, and sometimes even a specific team.
+From there, an email was sent to the commissioner, my dad, and he would email the person back for the team and coach information that would go into the Draft Day Sports program.
+Some of that was the name, looks, and outfit of their coach, skill points, and sometimes even a specific team.
 Some would say something like "Doesn't matter" or "Anything Virginia" in the team textbox, so it was necessary for my dad to list all the available teams that met the criteria.

 It was a lot of email back-and-forth between Dad and the potential new member.
 And sometimes, the email would get lost in the person's spam or junk folder or the person would not reply at all.
 We couldn't add the person to the league since we didn't have everything we needed.
 The current join process was not working.